ykmnkmi/angular.dart/README.md

 ## The original Packages (in the restricted maintenance mode)

-See https://github.com/angulardart for current updates on this project.
+See https://github.com/angulardart for updates on the original AngularDart project.

 | Source code                  | Published Version                                                                                                  |
 |------------------------------|:------------------------------------------------------------------------------------------------------------------:|